 Day 1 was as a struggle, especially when we couldn’t find a ride back to the hotel by midnight.
 But thanks to some friendly folk that we met outside the resort, we were able to book an affordable tourist van for our remaining days.

 While Fort Ilocandia’s extensive amenities, friendly staff, and good Ilocano food make up for their shortcomings, I can’t give it an overall positive feedback.
-For backpackers planning a trip to Laoag, I suggest you try other accommodations.
+For backpackers and animal rights supporters planning a trip to Laoag, I suggest you try other accommodations.